Chamberlain College of NursingSt Louis Campus School Images

 Financial Aid

-Chamberlain College of Nursing identifies the needs of the students who seek to further their education but are unable to do so due to financial constraints.
-The Office of Financial Aid at Chamberlain offers a variety of financial aid programs to help students find suitable assistance to pay for college.
-Nearly 85 percent of the Nursing students use some sort of financial aid to cover the cost of their education.
-The College provides financial help through various mediums, such as grants, loans, scholarships and work study programs.
-All students seeking financial aid must complete the FAFSA (Free Application for Federal Student Aid) form.
+The Office of Financial Aid offers a variety of programs to help students find suitable assistance to pay for college.
+Nearly 85 percent of the nursing students use some sort of financial aid to cover the cost of their education.
+The college provides financial help through various mediums, such as grants, loans, scholarships and work study programs.
+All students seeking financial aid must complete the FAFSA (Free Application for Federal Student Aid) every year.

-Grants and scholarships are the type of gift aid that need not be returned.
+Grants and scholarships are types of gift aid that do not require replayment.
 Some of them are Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Chamberlain Access Grants (CAG), Next Generation Scholarship, Nightingale Scholarship, Chief Steward Scholarship, Dean’s Scholarship, and Navigate to Nursing (N2N) Scholarship Program, and Working Parent Scholarship.

-Federal Work-Study (FWS) Chamberlain enables students who demonstrate financial need to take up part-time jobs to pay for college.
+Federal Work-Study (FWS) enables students who demonstrate financial need to take up part-time jobs to pay for college.
 In this program, the students earn at least the present hourly minimum wage by working at the campus or for nonprofit or private for-profit agencies.
-Chamberlain helps eligible students locate jobs in their field of interest.

 Student Financial Aid Details

-Secrets to getting the best Missouri scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Missouri.

 Students

 The campus hosts several student clubs and organizations based on the diverse interests of the students.
 Some of the registered organizations are National Student Nurses Association (NSNA), National Honor Society, Student Nurses’ Association, and Susan G. Komen Race for the Cure.
-The students are encouraged to take up international projects such as Brazil Service Trip, Kenya Service Trip, Hydration for the Homeless, and so on.
+The students are encouraged to take up international projects such as Brazil Service Trip, Kenya Service Trip, or Hydration for the Homeless.

-The Career Center at Chamberlain helps the students find suitable jobs meeting their needs.
-The College website offers a list of online job openings to assist the students identify the current vacant positions and rush for an interview.
+The Career Center helps the students find suitable jobs meeting their needs.
+The college website offers a list of online job openings to assist the students identify the current vacant positions and rush for an interview.
 The job profiles may range from nursing tutor, clinical development specialist, clinic manager, and so on.

 Student Enrollment Demographics